Learning about a changing state: Related literature

 This many-agent interpretation of my analysis connects it to the literature on social learning.
-The closest paper in that literature is by \cite{Dasaratha-etal-2023-REStud}.
+A close paper in that literature is by \cite{Dasaratha-etal-2023-REStud}.
 They consider a sequence of agents who observe private signals and others' actions before estimating a time-varying state.
-They assume the state follows a discrete-time process, that signals are costless, and that agents have finite memories.
-In contrast, I assume the state follows a continuous-time process, that signals are costly, and that the agent has an infinite memory.
+They assume signals are costless and that agents have finite memories.
+In contrast, I assume signals are costly and that the agent has an infinite memory.